 - Choose a unique username that you don’t use for any other site (and one that can’t be guessed easily).

-- Never use common dictionary words or personally identifiable information like name, birth date, Social Security Number or email address.
+- Never use singular common dictionary words or personally identifiable information like name, birth date, Social Security Number, or email address.

-What to Do If You Suspect Your Identity/Account Is Compromised
+What to Do If You Suspect Identity Theft or Your Bank Account Has Been Compromised

-If you believe someone has unauthorized access to your personal information, follow these steps immediately:
+If you believe someone has unauthorized access to your information, or believe you have been targeted by one of the many common bank scams, follow these steps immediately:

 - Change your passwords from an uninfected computer.